gak/pycallgraph/docs/index.rst

 Quick Start
 ===========

-Welcome to the Python Call Graph (pycallgraph) documentation.
+Welcome to the Python Call Graph documentation.
 The latest version is **1.0.0** and is a backwards incompatbile from the previous release.

 Installation is easy as::